Chansi Stuckey: Arizona Cardinals

 Stuckey was signed by the Arizona Cardinals on July 29, 2011.
 He was released on March 16, 2012.

 Toronto Argonauts

 On October 17, 2012, Stuckey was signed by the Toronto Argonauts of the Canadian Football League.
 He was released by the team on November 10, 2012.

 Coaching career

 After his playing career ended, Stuckey was named a video graduate assistant at his alma mater Clemson in 2019.
 He was promoted to an offensive player development coach in 2020.

 Stuckey was named the wide receivers coach at Baylor on January 5, 2021.

 Stuckey was named the wide receivers coach at Notre Dame on January 12, 2022.

+In January 2025, Stuckey was hired as the wide receivers coach at Marshall under first-year head coach, Tony Gibson.